 You simply don’t want to have to deal with a problem late in the project that might delay the whole thing.
 Not if you can solve the issue early on.

-5. Remember That Communication Is Often Key In Software Development Projects
+5. Remember That Communication Is Often Key

 We already briefly talked about the importance of good team communication within software development projects and how automation tools can help with that.